BabylonJS/OldDocumentationSite/content/How_To/scene/Fast_Build.md

 ## Create Default Light

 The `createDefaultLight` takes just one boolean parameters, set to _false_ by default:

-- replace: when _true_ the created light will replace all the existing ones; when _false_ and there are no existing lights a hemispherical light is created; when _false_ and lights already exist no change is made to the scene.
+- replace: when _true_ the created light will replace all the existing ones; when _false_ and there are no existing lights a hemispherical light is created; when _false_ and lights already exist, no change is made to the scene.

 When this method is used before the creation of any other lights then it is usually sufficient to use